GClunies/reflekt/README.md

       where received_at >= ( select max(received_at_tstamp)::date from {{ this }} )
       {%- endif %}

-  pkg_db_schemas:  # OPTIONAL
+  # OPTIONAL
-    # For each reflekt tracking plan, you may specify a schema in database to materialize dbt pkg models.
+  # For each reflekt tracking plan, you can specify the schema where dbt pkg
-    your-plan-name: analytics  # Or any other schema you want
+  # models will be materialized.
+Uncomment `pkg_db_schemas:` block to use.
+  pkg_db_schemas:
+    example-plan: example_schema

 ```
 </p></details>